-ployed by the employer at any time during which the individual was not a certified member of a targeted group.
-The 1984 Act provides that, under regulations prescribed by the Treasury, the determination of the credit for wages paid by a suc-cessor employer is to be made in the same manner as if the wages were paid by the predecessor employer.
+The 1984 Act provides that, under regulations prescribed by the Treasury, the determination of the credit for wages paid by a successor employer is to be made in the same manner as if the wages were paid by the predecessor employer.
 This clarifying amendment applies to individuals who begin work for the employer after July 18, 1984 (the date of enactment of the 1984 Act).
-Under the 1984 Act, the credit is allowed for remuneration paid by an employer to an employee for services performed for a person other than the employer only if the amount reasonably expected to be received by the employer from the recipient of the services ex-ceeds the remuneration paid by the employer to the employee.
-This rule is intended to prevent employers from lending or donating the services of individuals on their payroll to tax-exempt or other orgaservices of individuals on their payroll to tax-exempt or other orga-nizations that would not have had sufficient tax liability to take advantage of the credit had they hired the individuals directly.
+Under the 1984 Act, the credit is allowed for remuneration paid by an employer to an employee for services performed by a person other than the employer only if the amount reasonably expected to be received by the employer from the recipient of the services exceeds the remuneration paid by the employer to the employee.
+This rule is intended to prevent employers from lending or donating the services of individuals on their payroll to tax-exempt or other organizations that would not have had sufficient tax liability to take advantage of the credit had they hired the individuals directly.
 This rule applies to individuals who begin work for the employer after December 31, 1984.

-Requirements for reports from executive agencies

-The Revenue Act of 1978 (sec.
-554) required the Secretary of the Treasury and the Secretary of Labor jointly to submit to the Con-gress a report on the effectiveness of the targeted jobs credit in im-proving the employment situation of the targeted groups and on the types of employers claiming the credit.
+Requirements for reports from executive agencies The Revenue Act of 1978 (sec.
+554) required the Secretary of Treasury and the Secretary of Labor jointly to submit to the Congress a report on the effectiveness of the targeted jobs credit in improving the employment situation of the targeted groups and on the types of employers claiming the credit.
 (The report also was to evaluate the new jobs credit which was in effect during 1977 and 1978.)
 The report was required to be submitted by June 30, 1981.
 TEFRA (sec.
 233(e)(2)) requires the Secretary of Labor to report each year to the Congress on the results of testing required to assess the accuracy of the certification system.
 The first report was required by December 31, 1983.

 Neither of the reports described above has yet been submitted to the Congress.

-the Congress.

-Authorization for administrative expenses

-TEFRA authorized the appropriation of such sums as may be necessary for the expenses of administering the certification system and of providing publicity regarding the targeted jobs credit to employers.
-The 1984 Act extended the authorization for appro-priations for administrative expenses to fiscal year 1985.

-Participation in Targeted Jobs Credit Program

-As indicated in Appendix Table A, economically disadvantaged youths aged 18 through 24 accounted for 58.3 percent of the total 563,381 jobs credit certifications for fiscal year 1984.
-The next larg-est targeted group participation was by AFDC recipients and WIN registrants, who accounted for 15 percent of total certifications in fiscal year 1984.
+Authorization for administrative expenses TEFRA authorized the appropriation of such sums as may be necessary for the expenses of administering the certification system and of providing publicity regarding the targeted jobs credit to employers.
+The 1984 Act extended the authorization for appropriations for administrative expenses to fiscal year 1985.
+Participation in Targeted Jobs Credit Program As indicated in Appendix Table A, economically disadvantaged youths aged 18 through 24 accounted for 58.3 percent of the total 563,381 jobs credit certifications for fiscal year 1984.
+The next largest targeted group participation was by AFDC recipients and WIN registrants, who accounted for 15 percent of total certifications in fiscal year 1984.
+Appendix Table B shows the total jobs credit vouchers and certifications for fiscal years 1982 through 1984.
 Total certifications more than doubled to 431,182 in fiscal year 1983 over fiscal year 1982 certifications (202,261).
-The fiscal year 1984 total was 30.7 percent greater than the fiscal year 1983 total.
-Appendix Table B shows the total jobs credit vouchers and certifi-cations for fiscal years 1982 through 1984.
+The total number of certifications for fiscal year 1984 was 30.7 percent greater than the fiscal year 1983 total.